holoviz/holoviews/doc/index.md

 # Usage

-Once you\'ve installed HoloViews, you can get a copy of all the examples shown on this website:
+Once you've installed HoloViews, you can get a copy of all the examples shown on this website:

     holoviews --install-examples